 Someday, when all the people who will be offended are gone, I shall write about them.

-I hated reading until I was about 12 or 13.
+I hated reading until I was about 12 or 13 years old.
 I had no mentors to guide me into good literature.
 I’m embarrassed by all the time I wasted reading Sweet Valley High and The Babysitters’ Club.
 I had a really crappy and stressful K-12 education.
+I was plagued by anxiety, bullied, and often left behind socially and academically.

-I’d sit in the back of the room in my English classes in high school and read novels and poets that were not in the textbook.
+I’d sit in the back of the room in my English classes in high school and read novels and poetry that were not in the textbook.
 I still made straight A’s in English somehow.
+I had a poorly qualified substitute teacher for two years during my junior and senior years of high school because the real teacher had cancer.

-I didn’t even know how to write a 5-paragraph essay when I got to college.
+So, I didn’t even know how to write a 5-paragraph essay when I got to college.
+Thank God for Dr. Voss, my Shakespeare teacher, for mentoring me and helping me along.

-I took a variety of literature classes that stretched my thinking: Southern studies, women’s studies, Black history, neoclassical.
+I took a variety of literature classes that stretched my thinking: Southern studies, women’s studies, Black history, neoclassical (I still shudder at that one!).

 I want to understand.